Monday, February 1, 2021

 O, it leaves behind!
 (Miller 2013, 175)]

-The 20th section of Kenkō's Tsurezuregusa gives a short account of how the mere affective lingering of an atmosphere is among the hardest things to overcome, but that a monk necessarily has to release himself from them in order to taste the sameness of phenomena:
+The twentieth section of Kenkō’s Tsurezuregusa offers a brief reflection on how the mere affective lingering of an atmosphere is among the most difficult things to overcome—and yet, for a monk, it must be released in order to taste the sameness of all phenomena:

 某とかやいひし世捨人の、「この世のほだし持たらぬ身に、ただ、空の名残のみぞ惜しき」と言ひしこそ、まことに、さも覚えぬべけれ

-Someone who has left the world behind [i.e. a Buddhist monk or recluse] is said to have said that for him, who has rid himself of all attachments and bonds to this world, the only thing hard to give up is the lingering mood that the sky leaves behind.
-One can understand this sentiment.
+Someone who had left the world behind [i.e., a Buddhist monk or recluse] is said to have remarked that for him—who had rid himself of all attachments and bonds to this world—the only thing hard to give up was the lingering mood that the sky leaves behind.
+One can well understand this sentiment.

-While relishing the aesthetic śāntarasa, we might at times believe that we are in true meditative equipoise.
-But if we were in true equipoise, then any disturbing sound, such as our neighbours suddenly starting to hammer the wall, would not stir our emotions negatively because there would not be any 'mood' that the appearance of the hammering could 'disturb'.
-If the musical attunement was samarasa, even 'disturbing' sounds would be perceived as being of the same taste as the 'musical' sounds.
-Kasulis writes how there can be "no distractions in zazen" because
+While relishing the aesthetic śāntarasa, we may at times believe that we are resting in true meditative equipoise.
+Yet if we were genuinely in such equipoise, a sudden disturbing sound—such as a neighbor beginning to hammer on the wall—would not unsettle us emotionally, for there would be no 'mood' to be disturbed.
+If a musical attunement truly was samarasa, even the so-called disturbing sounds would be experienced as having the same taste as the musical ones.

 "[a] distraction is something present to consciousness but outside of one's desired focus.
 In zazen, however, presence itself is the sole content: without-thinking has no desired focus" (1981, 89).